-When making lifestyle changes it’s important to monitor weight, especially if the changes you’re making are designed to change your weight.
-Whilst on the programme please weigh yourself in time to share your readings with your diabetes practitioner at your sessions/calls.
+When making lifestyle changes it’s important to monitor your weight, especially if the changes you’re making are designed to change your weight.
+Whilst on the programme, please weigh yourself in time to share your readings with your diabetes practitioner at your sessions/calls.

 You can measure your weight using a set of scales.
 If you do not have access to scales at home, you can often weigh yourself at your GP surgery, local pharmacy, and some leisure centres.

 Tips for measuring your weight: